dev-wann/react-boilerplate/README.md

     - opening/closing modal is done by executing push()/pop() method of the ModalStore
     - example code in ModalWithStore.tsx

+### Form

+A form example implemented using 'react-hook-form' library.
+Tried to mimic a sign up form.
+DIR: /src/form/

 ## Contact
 Seungwan Cho